Kieras997/Ravenous/README.md

-App based on Yelp app using Yelp api to check restaurants in your area.
+App based on Yelp using Yelp api to check restaurants in your area.